Mobility decisions, economic dynamics and epidemic: Equilibrium: existence and recursive construction

-In this section we present a recursive algorithm which allows to compute an equilibrium of our game.
-First we present the algorithm and then we prove, in Theorem \ref{thm:verif}, that, under suitable conditions, it provides an equilibrium.
+In Algorithm \ref{algo:compEquilibrium}, we illustrate a recursive algorithm, inspired by Definition \ref{def:eq}, which allows to compute an equilibrium of our Mean Field Game.
+The importance of Algorithm \ref{algo:compEquilibrium} is shown by Theorem \ref{thm:verif}, which states the conditions for the computed equilibrium to be both a Nash equilibrium and an anonymous sequential game equilibrium, that is, to satisfy Definitions \ref{nash} and \ref{def:eq}.

-In the algorithm we will build a couple $(\hat v,\hat \Theta)$ which will be proved to be an equilibrium in the sense of Definition \ref{def:eq}.
-We denote also by $\hat\mu$ the associated epidemic distribution.
-All the objects defined below depend on $\mu_{0}$ but, to lighten the notation, we do not stress this dependence.